FelixRizzolli/plex-leon/README.md

 Additionally, there is a `help` subcommand that prints a short, human-friendly summary of available commands and their one-line descriptions.

+Note: calling `plex-leon` with no subcommand will now launch the interactive `menu` by default.
+The `menu` lets you select a discovered utility and provides prompts for its arguments.

 You can get detailed, command-specific help two ways:

 - Using the `help` subcommand: